shinnn/output-file/README.md

 This module is very similar to [fs-extra](https://github.com/jprichardson/node-fs-extra)'s [`fs.outputFile`](https://github.com/jprichardson/node-fs-extra#outputfilefile-data-callback) but they are different in the following points:

-1. *output-file* passes the path of first-created directory to the second argument of its callback.
+1. *output-file* passes the path of the directory created first to the second argument of its callback.
 [See the API document for more details.](#callbackerror-createddirectorypath)
 2. *output-file* throws an error immediately if it takes a wrong argument.
    ```javascript
    var outputFile = require('output-file');